Home /Compare /Purple vs Violet

 Can you use purple and violet together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 4.07:1.
-Use purple as the dominant/darker color and violet as the accent or highlight.
+Yes.
+Both purple and violet are magenta shades, so they pair naturally in a monochromatic palette.
+Use purple as the dominant color and violet as the accent or highlight.

 What is the hex code for purple?+